-This list will help you to use a variety of reporting verbs when referring to other people’s research in your writing.
+Download our List of Reporting Verbs (PDF, 387 KB) to help you to use a variety of reporting verbs when referring to other people’s research in your writing.

-This booklet by Josef Essberger lists 150 English prepositions and shows you examples of their use in context.
+Download the English Prepositions List (PDF, 373 KB), a booklet by Josef Essberger which lists 150 English prepositions and provides examples of their use in context.
 You can also test your understanding of prepositions with quiz questions at the end of the booklet (answers are provided).